 For our new students who are required to meet with a counselor prior to registration, a 30 minute individual appointment is provided.
 At the end of this appointment, these new students have an abbreviated student educational plan (SEP) which is entered into Degree Works and a follow-up appointment is made to complete a comprehensive educational plan.
-In addition, students have opportunities to access these services through drop-ins, workshops, in-person, phone, email and/or online counseling appointments.
-Since 2014/15, we also include advising services provided by the Science, Technology, Engineering and Math (STEM) Center, Disability Resources Center (DRC), College for Working Adults (CWA), and the English as a Second Language (ESL), Veterans, Athletes, and Community Based English Tutoring (CBET) programs.
+In addition, students have opportunities to access these services through drop-ins, workshops, an in-person, phone, email and/or online counseling appointments.
+In the upcoming year (2014/15), we are also including advising services provided by the Science, Technology, Engineering and Math (STEM) Center, and the English as a Second Language (ESL) and Community Based English Tutoring (CBET) programs.
 EOPS/CARE students are required to meet with an EOPS counselor at least three times in a semester.
 CalWORKs students are mandated to have at least one counseling contact per semester.